Perched dramatically at the tip of Tillamook Head, Ecola State Park is one of the most scenic and wild state parks on the Oregon coast.

 This beach is easily reachable from the parking lot, but is rarely crowded, making it a favorite spot to visit in Ecola State Park.

-Cresent Beach at Ecola State Park
+Crescent Beach at Ecola State Park

-Stunning Cresent Beach is hidden away between two tall headlands in Ecola State Park.
+Stunning Crescent Beach is hidden away between two tall headlands in Ecola State Park.
 It offers you a private, misty retreat, as the majority of people who visit the park will not venture down onto these sands.

 RELATED: 23 Amazing Beaches in Oregon and What To Do Nearby